Thali, Minnu, Mangalsutra and the Military

 Wedding

-An Orthodox Syrian Christian wedding follows similar procedures as done by other Orthodox faiths like Greek, Slavic, and Egyptian.
-It begins with the Betrothal service where the Priest blesses the rings of the Bride and Groom, then places them on the ring fingers of their right hands.
-In the Bible, the right hand is the preferred hand, indicating good.
-The Betrothal dramatises the free decision made by the Bride and Groom, and is symbolized by the giving of rings.
+It begins with the Betrothal service, where the priest blesses the rings of the bride and groom and places them on the ring fingers of their right hands.
+(In the Bible, the right hand indicates good.)
+The betrothal dramatises the free decision made by the couple and is symbolised by the giving of rings.

-The Marriage Ceremony begins immediately thereafter culminating in the crowning.
-It begins with the priest placing a crown on the groom’s head while reciting the crown blessing thrice.
-Then the crowning ceremony of the bride follows in the similar way.
-The Greek and Slavic Orthodox use crowns made from olive leaves and the Syrian Orthodox use a gold chain as a symbolic crown.
-The crowning is a sign of victory, just as athletes were crowned in ancient times at their triumphs.
-In this instance, the Bride and Groom are crowned on account of their growth as mature Christians, prepared for the responsibilities of a Christian marriage.
+The Marriage Ceremony begins immediately thereafter, culminating in the Crowning.
+The priest places a crown on the groom’s head while reciting the crown blessing three times, followed by the crowning of the bride.
+Greek and Slavic Orthodox traditions use crowns made of olive leaves; Syrian Orthodox use a gold chain as a symbolic crown.
+The crowning signifies victory – just as athletes were crowned in ancient times at their triumphs.
+Here, the bride and groom are crowned for their growth as mature Christians, prepared for the responsibilities of a Christian marriage.

-The differences in the marriage ceremony between other Orthodox faiths and Kerala’s Syrian Orthodox faith begin here.
-The groom ties the ‘Minnu’ around the bride’s neck – tying the knot.
-This has been adopted from the Hindu traditions. the ‘Thali’ used in a Kerala Hindu marriage was in the shape of a leaf of the sacred banyan tree and Christians modified the Thali by superimposing a cross on the leaf and called it a ‘Minnu’.
-The Minnu is suspended on seven threads drawn out of the Manthrakodi.
-The seven strands represent the bride, the bridegroom, the couple’s parents and the Church.
+The groom ties the Minnu around the bride’s neck – the Minnu Kettu (tying of the knot.)
+This tradition has been adopted from Hindu customs.
+The Thali used in a Kerala Hindu marriage is shaped like a leaf of the sacred banyan tree.
+Christians modified it by superimposing a cross on the leaf and called it the Minnu.
+The Minnu is suspended on seven threads drawn out of the Manthrakodi – a sari presented to the bride by the groom and his family.
+The seven strands represent the bride, the groom, the couple’s parents, and the Church.